-Suzuki has unveiled two new V-Strom models for 2020 at EICMA 2019 in Milan, Italy.
+Suzuki unveiled two new V-Strom models for 2020 at EICMA 2019 in Milan, Italy.
 New generation V-Strom 1050XT and V-Strom 1050 were showcased and the ADV is developed to the design concept of ‘The Master of Adventure’.
 The V-Strom 1050 is a more street-focused version while the 1050XT is off-road oriented.
 Now the brand has revealed the pricing for United Kingdom.
 The V-Strom is priced at GBP 9,999, which roughly translates to Rs 9.31 lakh while the XT is priced at GBP 11,299 or Rs 10.52 lakh (both excluding Indian taxes and duties).

 On the design front, the new V-Strom 1050 is heavily influenced by Suzuki’s iconic DR-Z desert racer and DR Big, with its new vertically stacked rectangular LED headlight and distinctive ‘beak’.
 The cylinder head, magneto cover, water pump case and clutch covers are all finished in bronze, contrasting with the black engine body.
 The 1050 sits 160mm above the ground while the 1050XT gets a marginally higher ground clearance of 165mm.

-The ADV complies to Euro 5 emission norms and the liquid-cooled, DOHC, 1037cc 90-degree V-twin engine now produces 105.5bhp of power; a seven per cent increase over the previous generation.
+The ADV complies with Euro 5 emission norms and the liquid-cooled, DOHC, 1037cc 90-degree V-twin engine now produces 105.5bhp of power; a seven percent increase over the previous generation.
 The torque curve too is better than the older model and Suzuki is claiming a fuel efficiency of 20.4kmpl.